 Native to Central and South America.
-Trailing evergreen plant to 1122 ft. high, spreading to 6 ft. or more by stems that root where they touch damp earth.
-Fleshy, glossy, dark green leaves to 4 in. long, half as wide, with a few coarse teeth or shallow lobes toward tips.
+Trailing evergreen plant to 1122 feet high, spreading to 6 feet or more by stems that root where they touch damp earth.
+Fleshy, glossy, dark green leaves to 4 inches long, half as wide, with a few coarse teeth or shallow lobes toward tips.
 Inch-wide flowers resembling tiny yellow zinnias or marigolds (Tagetes) bloom almost year-round.
 Spreads fast; easily propagated by lifting rooted pieces or placing tip cuttings in moist soil.
 Best in sandy, fast-draining soils but takes heavier soils if drainage is good.
 If killed to ground by frost, it makes a fast comeback.
 Tolerates high heat, seaside conditions.
 Can take lower light but blooms more sparsely in shady conditions.
-Good for erosion control on slopes: Plant 112 ft. apart, feed lightly.
+Good for erosion control on slopes: Plant 112 feet apart, feed lightly.
 Shear close to ground if planting mounds up or becomes stemmy.
 Can become invasive.
 Formerly known as Wedelia trilobata.

 - Full Sun